 To help you produce GDPR-compliant documentation quickly and easily, we have published the EU General Data Protection Regulation (GDPR) Documentation Toolkit.

-This comprehensive toolkit contains all the critical documents you will need in order to comply with the GDPR, including:
+This comprehensive, market-leading toolkit is used by hundreds of organisations worldwide and contains all the critical documents you will need in order to comply with the GDPR, including:

 - A procedure for conducting a privacy audit

 - Templates for creating clear and accurate privacy notices

 - Data breach notification process and procedures

 - Subject access request templates and procedures

 - An international data transfer procedure